 Occasionally cracking your knuckles or other joints is very common and usually not harmful.
 If it is accompanied by pain or swelling or follows an injury, it may be caused by an underlying condition.

-Cracking a joint can provide a feeling of relief and give you greater motion in a joint.
-A
+Contrary to the old wives’ tale, cracking your knuckles doesn’t cause arthritis.
+In fact, it can provide a feeling of relief and give you greater motion in a joint.

 - Technically, the cracking, popping, or grating sounds around a joint are known as crepitus, from the Latin word for “rattle.”